apache/mxnet/scala-package/examples/src/main/scala/org/apache/mxnetexamples/imclassification/README.md

 Currently, the following datasets are supported:
 - MNIST
-- imagenet (only supported with synthetic for benchmark)
+- imagenet (only supported with synthetic data for benchmark)

-Additionally, the datasets can be replaced by synthetic random data generated at the appropriate size for the image for benchmarking
+Additionally, the datasets can be replaced by synthetic randomly data generated at the appropriate image size for the dataset for benchmarking

 ## Setup